- Online Pre-Arrival Course for International Graduate Students

 - Be willing and able to commit to meeting your circle once a week for one hour for 10 weeks (in fall/winter, or 6 weeks in spring/summer)

-If you are facilitating for the first time, you will need to attend a required one-hour orientation.
+If you are facilitating for the first time, you will need to attend a required one-hour orientation and training session.
 Several different sessions are available to accommodate different schedules.
 You will receive a follow-up email with details about these after you sign-up.

 You decide where and when to hold your Circle.
 You pick a time that that works well for your schedule.
 If you’d like some guidance, though, we can offer some tips: